vzvezda/asyncdrop/article/async-dest.md

 toy::run(|rt| async_main(rt));
 ```

-For further progress we need to have our own version of `join/select`, because these that are `futures` crate or `tokio` crate would not work for us.
+For further progress we need to have our own version of `join/select`, because these that are from `futures` or `tokio` crate does not work for us.
 The join macro for `toy` library would be `toy::make_rt_join2` function that takes runtime and two futures and invoke `poll()` on these until both are completed.

 Unlike `join!` our `make_rt_join2()` creates new tasks for its branches.
 What does I mean saying that "`make_rt_join2()` creates new tasks"?
 Well, I mean that `joy::Runtime` now aware of this branches and has some flexibility when to run these.
-New task does not mean it has own thread, our executor is single threaded.
+New task does not mean it has own thread, our `toy` executor is single threaded.

 So we can draw the task structure seen by `toy::Runtime` once code execution arrives to `nested_loop()`: